maarten-pennings/Lego-Mindstorms/ms4/faq.md

 The motors in Mindstorms 4 are a bit different from the earlier ones (NXT and EV3).
 The motors in the last 3 generations of Mindstorms all have a position sensor, but the one in Mindstorms 4 is _absolute_.
 So, for example, it not only knows that it _moved_ 45 degrees, it also knows it is _at_ 60 degrees (assuming the motor started at 15).
-The "0 degrees" is arbitrary, but it is marked on the motorhub.
+The "0 degrees" is arbitrary, but it is marked on the motor-hub.

 ![Position](images/position.jpg)